gcanti/fp-ts/docs/modules/Record.ts.md

 ## fromFoldable

-Create a record from a foldable collection of key/value pairs, using the specified `Magma` to combine values for duplicate keys.
+Create a `Record` from a foldable collection of key/value pairs, using the specified `Magma` to combine values for duplicate keys.

 **Signature**